How to find Inventor material properties

 This post is going take you through and explain how you can find the material properties of a design using the Inventor Region Properties command.

-The Region Properties tool is used to evaluate the area, perimeter, and the Area Moment of Inertia properties of sketch loops.
+Normally, we use the Region Properties tool to evaluate the area, perimeter, and the Area Moment of Inertia properties of sketch loops.
 It then takes all of the necessary measurements from the sketch coordinate system.
 The Region Properties tool then calculates the physical properties based on the selected sketch entities.

 The results in the Region Properties dialog box are as follows: